Looking Closely at the Growth Curve for Archer Aviation Inc. (ACHR)

-Archer Aviation Inc. (NYSE:ACHR) went down by -9.61% from its latest closing price compared to the recent 1-year high of $10.53.
-The company’s stock price has collected 4.15% of gains in the last five trading sessions.
+Archer Aviation Inc. (NYSE:ACHR) went up by 7.74% from its latest closing price compared to the recent 1-year high of $10.53.
+The company’s stock price has collected -3.90% of loss in the last five trading sessions.
 Barron’s reported on 11/05/21 that Timberwolves Co-Owner Marc Lore Buys More Shares of Flying-Car Firm

 Is It Worth Investing in Archer Aviation Inc. (NYSE :ACHR) Right Now?